samlaubscher/Bristol-Blackbook/README.md

 - Alternatively, you can download the repository directly as a compressed ZIP folder from the ***Code*** dropdown box, underneath the ***Clone*** section.
 Unpack this ZIP folder into your virtual environment location.

-- When the project is successfully cloned or downloaded and opened in the correct directory, you need to install any dependancies and requirements by typing ***pip3 install -r requirements.txt*** into your IDE's terminal window.
+- When the project is successfully cloned or downloaded and opened in the virtual environment, you need to install any dependancies and requirements by typing ***pip3 install -r requirements.txt*** into your IDE's terminal window.

 - You next need to create an ***env.py*** file to store your environment variables.
 For this project, they are:
     - import os